How to Use Listing Syndication Software

-Listing syndication software acts as the middleman between you and all of the major property listing sites.
+Listing syndication software acts as the middleman between you and all of the major rental property listing sites.
 It’s a quick and easy way to get your listings posted on the most visited listings sites with just a few clicks.
-Think Apartments.com, the Realtor network, Rent.com and many others.
+Think Apartments.com, the Realtor network, Rent.com, and many others.
 Once you agree to pass publishing control over to the syndication platform of your choosing, they then use their market power to get your listing posted on the sites that matter.

 With listing syndication, your listing is able to reach the widest pool of renters in a minimal amount of time.
 This means that your vacancy is filled quickly and with quality tenants — if you have a thorough applicant screening process.

 The benefits of listing syndication software go beyond quickly filling units.
 Listing syndication also provides increased market exposure, saves time and money, increases tenant leads, consolidates feed management, and improves brand awareness.